-Of the 936 papers identified, most were excluded as they neither discussed medical ethics education nor were experimental or quasi-experimental designs.
+Out of the 936 papers identified, most were excluded as they neither discussed medical ethics education nor were experimental or quasi-experimental designs.
 As seen in Fig 1, 22 studies met the inclusion criteria for this review (17-38).
 These articles were reviewed to evaluate the quality of articles on the impact of various ethical education approaches in medical sciences.
-The most studies took place at institutions of the Iran (18, 20, 25, 27-29, 32) USA (23, 24, 26) and Korea (17, 22, 30).
-10 studies included nursing student (19, 22, 24, 27-31, 34, 36) and five studies included medical student (17, 20, 21, 26, 33).
-In this review, there were a variety of types of educational methods for teaching ethics in medical science.
-The most studies evaluated Problem-based Learning (PBL) (25, 29, 31) and Team-based Learning (TBL) (17, 33, 35).
-Also the other educational interventions included Students’ Medical Ethics Rounds (SMER) (20), group discussion (26), On-line ethics education (36, 37), Action learning (22), Narrative Pedagogy (24), Education based on the “4A model” (32), ethics education using multimedia software (27, 28) and other education-based intervention (18, 19, 21, 30, 34, 38).
+Most of the studies took place at the institutions in Iran (18, 20, 25, 27-29, 32) USA (23, 24, 26) and Korea (17, 22, 30).
+10 studies included nursing students (19, 22, 24, 27-31, 34, 36), and five studies included medical students (17, 20, 21, 26, 33).
+In this review, there were various types of educational methods for teaching ethics in medical science.
+Most studies evaluated Problem-based Learning (PBL) (25, 29, 31) and Team-based Learning (TBL) (17, 33, 35).
+Also, the other educational interventions included Students’ Medical Ethics Rounds (SMER) (20), group discussion (26), On-line ethics education (36, 37), Action learning (22), Narrative Pedagogy (24), Education based on the “4A model” (32), ethics education using multimedia software (27, 28) and other education-based intervention (18, 19, 21, 30, 34, 38).
 Assessment methods were heterogeneous.
 No two studies used precisely the same outcome measures.
 Study characteristics are shown in Table 1.

-Quality of each study assessed by validity criteria of SURE checklist.
+The quality of each study assessed by validity criteria of SURE checklist.
 The mean overall quality of the 22 reviewed articles was 14.30 ± 3.23 with a range of 8-20.
-None of the authors have followed all the checklist items.
+None of the authors followed all the checklist items.
 The highest quality score was received by the Khatiban,et al (2018) (29).
-Evaluating of this article include earning 16 scores for having structured PICO, concealed allocation, well description of intervention, having published protocol, discussed similarity of groups, having sufficient sample size and power calculation, assessed important outcomes and reported conflict of interest and four scores for report of ethical approval, intention to treat analysis, described statistical methods and quality of final discussion.
-Also this article no score was earned for random selection and blinding.
+The evaluation of this article includes earning 16 scores for having structured PICO, concealed allocation, well description of intervention, having published protocol, discussed similarity of groups, having sufficient sample size and power calculation, assessed important outcomes, and reported conflict of interest and four scores for report of ethical approval, intention to treat analysis, described statistical methods and quality of final discussion.
+This article no score was earned for random selection and blinding.

 Generally, the appropriateness of the research question and the type of interventions earned the full score in 95.7% and 100% of the articles.
 Randomization and random allocation were reported in 13% and 43.5% of the articles.
 None of the articles reported blindness (0%).
 69.6% of the articles had a zero score on the sample size.
 82.6% of the articles were referred to the main results, while only one article reported the exact description of the data analysis.
 In terms of ethics in the research, 21.7% of the articles referred to the code of ethics and 52.2% to the conflict of interest.
-Based on the results of Table 2, blinding, protocols recording and use of proportional statistical methods earned the least amount of tool’s score.
-Author’s judgments of the quality of all included studies are presented in Table 2.
+Table 2 shows that blinding, protocols recording and use of proportional statistical methods earned the least amount of tool’s score.
+It also indicates our judgments of the quality of all included studies.

 Discussion